WLH-15/redux/README.md

 ## Redux Promise Middleware

-Now when we are wanting to make some sort of `asynchronous` action inside of our `action builders`, we need to configure our store to allow it to happen.
+Now when we are wanting to make some sort of `asynchronous` action inside of our `action creators`, we need to configure our store to allow it to happen.

 We will need to use a package called `redux-promise-middleware`, so go ahead an install that package using your terminal.